ao561/camhack2025/README.md

 3.  **Core Processing & Rendering**:
     * The compiled `WindowCreator` (Objective-C/C++) application is executed by the server.
     * `WindowCreator` calls the Python processing scripts (`get_block2.py` / `faster_simon.py`).
 These scripts perform the frame differencing and the probabilistic, variance-based decomposition to generate the JSON block data.
-    * `WindowCreator` reads the JSON and creates, moves, or updates the native macOS windows on the desktop, realizing the "shattered" animation.
+    * `WindowCreator` reads the JSON and creates, moves, or updates the native macOS windows on the desktop, realising the "shattered" animation.

 ## 💡 The Journey and Technical Breakthroughs